dakunkel/Project_2/README.md

 # Project 2: To Fail or Not To Fail?

-The goal of this project is to analyze recent quarterly banking data and determine if an individual can predict bank classification as risky.
+The goal of this project is to analyze recent quarterly bank data and determine if we can predict bank classification as risky.
 In order to do this, the team investigated QoQ change in asset values and financial ratios before feeding into a machine learning model.

 ## Table of Contents